MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/reset/local-autopilot-reset.md

    3. Under **Included groups** > **Groups**, ensure the correct group(s) are selected, and then select **Next**.

 9. In the **Applicability Rules** page, select **Next**.
-For the purpose of this tutorial, applicability rules is being skipped.
+For this tutorial, applicability rules are being skipped.
 However if applicability rules are needed, do so at this screen.
 For more information about scope tags, see [Applicability rules](/mem/intune/configuration/device-profile-create#applicability-rules).

 10. In the **Review + Create** page, review and verify that all of the settings are set as desired, and then choose **Create** to create the domain join profile.